SeregaDeveloper/graphbuilder/README.md

 - Matplotlib
 - Networkx

-Notice: If you already have Python 3.7+ interpreter, you can use  "Install_packages.sh" script to install other dependences.
+Notice: If you already have Python 3.7+ interpreter, you can use  "dependences/Install_packages.sh" script to install other dependences.
 #
 Usage: TrafGraph.py [dump.csv (or .pcapng / .pcap)]